-United Response helps mentally and physically disabled people be treated at home.
-Rachel, herself, was happier being cared for at home than in hospital like many others, so she is delighted to be mental illness vice president of United Response and to encourage their efforts in this respect, as well as in many other areas of care for the disadvantaged.
+United Response facilitates home treatment for mentally and physically disabled people.
+When in the depth of her illness, Rachel like many others disliked being in hospital, and was herself much happier being cared for at home.
+Having felt the benefits of home treatment first-hand, Rachel is delighted to be the mental illness vice president for United Response and to be able, through this role, to encourage their efforts in this respect, as well as in many other areas of care for the disadvantaged.

 Rachel is proud to be involved in some of Rethink’s initiatives to do just that – rethink the way we look at mental illness.
 She loves the way Rethink works alongside other charities and collaborates with employers in its efforts to improve the treatment of those who are mentally unwell and to reduce stigma, especially in the workplace.